-Mr. Tao’s career as a composer has garnered eight consecutive ASCAP Morton Gould Young Composer Awards as well as the Carlos Surinach Prize from BMI.
-In the 2013-14 season, while serving as the Dallas Symphony Orchestra’s artist-in-residence, Mr. Tao premiered his orchestral composition, The World Is Very Different Now.
-Commissioned in observance of the fiftieth anniversary of the assassination of President John F. Kennedy, the work was described by The New York Times as “shapely and powerful.”
+Mr. Tao’s career as composer has garnered an eight consecutive ASCAP Morton Gould Young Composer Awards and the Carlos Surinach Prize from BMI.
+In the 2013-14 season, while serving as the Dallas Symphony Orchestra’s artist-in-residence, Mr. Tao premiered his orchestral composition, The world is very different now.
+Commissioned in observance of the 50th anniversary of the assassination of President John F. Kennedy, the work was described by The New York Times as “shapely and powerful.”
 Most recently, the Chamber Orchestra of Philadelphia commissioned a new work for piano, orchestra and electronics, An Adjustment, which received its premiere in September 2015 with Mr. Tao at the piano.
 The Philadelphia Inquirer declared the piece abundant in “compositional magic,” a “most imaginative [integration of] spiritual post-Romanticism and ‘90s club music.”

 Conrad Tao was born in Urbana, Illinois, in 1994.
-He has studied piano with Emilio del Rosario in Chicago and Yoheved Kaplinsky in New York, as well as composition with Christopher Theofanidis.
+He studied piano with Emilio del Rosario in Chicago and Yoheved Kaplinsky in New York, and composition with Christopher Theofanidis.